 The Ecology of Belonging

 Queer Nature is a queer-run nature education and ancestral skills program serving the local LGBTQ+ community.
 We recognize that many people, including LGBTQ people, have for various reasons not had easy cultural access to outdoors pursuits, especially ‘survival skills’ like bushcraft, tactical skills, and (ethical) hunting.
 Our program envisions and implements ecological literacy and wilderness self-reliance skills as vital and often overlooked parts of the healing and wholing of populations who have been silenced, marginalized, and even represented as 'unnatural.'
 Our curriculums necessarily go beyond recreation in nature to deep and creative engagement with the natural world to build inter-species alliances and an enduring sense of belonging.
 This hands-on type of relationship building both serves to promote environmental stewardship and also nourishes and resources the human souls who have been made to feel that they do not belong.
 We also utilize traditional skill-building and naturalist knowledge to rekindle and revitalize our connection to all of our ancestors, as well as the ancestors of the land we are occupying.
-In that vein, we strive to understand further how this work can support the resistance to continued colonization by indigenous people in the Americas.
+In that vein, we strive to understand further how this work can support indigenous communities in Turtle Island who continue to be harmed by processes of colonization.

 It is personally empowering to learn survival and earth-based living skills on both physical and emotional levels, and gaining proficiency in these sorts of skills also can offer peace of mind in uncertain times.
 Empowerment and preparedness are undeniably part of what we do, but our overarching vision is for a deep, resilient sentiment to take hold in human hearts, and that is the sentiment of solidarity.
 As LGBTQ+ people and social justice advocates, we tend to have some understanding of the value of human solidarity, but in these times of rapid habitat and biodiversity loss, continued displacement of indigenous peoples, and extreme political antagonism, it is clear to us that an even larger 'ecological' notion of solidarity is called for that defies easy political categorization.
 We don't pretend to have ultimate answers about what that looks like, but we do believe that the more we discover about ecology and our place within it, the more we can grow our definitions of solidarity, allyship, and humanity, while also growing our inner resources for personal resiliency.